mddazure/azure-vwan-security-microhack/README.md

 ### User Defined Routes
 #### NVA VNET
-As we want outbound traffic to be secured by the OPNsense firewall, we need a UDR on the `nva-untrust-subnet`, to which the CSR1000v outside interface is attached, to push the traffic to the firewall's trusted or inside interface.
+As we want outbound traffic to be secured by the OPNsense firewall, we need a UDR on the `nva-untrust-subnet`, to which the Catalyst 8000v outside interface is attached, to push the traffic to the firewall's trusted or inside interface.
 However, the SDWAN IPSec tunnel traffic should not be firewalled, so the UDR must contain an explicit route to send traffic for `vnet-gw-onprem3` to the internet directly.

 ![image](images/nva-udr.png)